 There are countless blogs talking about how to get rid of blackheads but why is it that we find that it isn’t working for us?
 Or if it did at one point, why is it not having a lasting effect?

 Let’s explore the possible reasons why blackheads continue to be a daily nuisance for everyone.

 Our skin is covered by hair follicles that can collect oil, sebum, skin debris and dirt.
 A hair follicle may also get infected if bacteria gets into it that may cause pimples, boils, or other skin infections.
 (1)

-Blackheads form at the wide opening of the surface of a pore.
+Blackheads form in the wide opening of the surface of a pore.
 The combination of excess sebum, bacteria, and abnormal sloughing off of skin cells lead to the clogging of the pores.

 How to Prevent Blackheads from Taking over Your Skin

 Knowing how blackheads form is a first step in preventing it from taking space in your face and in your life.
 (2)

 Since we know that it forms if there is excess oil production, then we should review how we get excess oil in our skin.

 You may not be aware of it but the skin care products you use may be the number one culprit why you have these unsightly bumps in your skin in the first place.
 Go for products that are non-comedogenic, be it moisturizers, sunscreens, makeup or hair products.

 If you have naturally oily skin, let go of heavy moisturizers that can contribute to blackhead formation.
 Use gel or water-based moisturizers, foam facial cleansers, and non-comedogenic make-up.